-The switch console is the terminal from which you configure, monitor, and manage a VNswitch module.
+The module console is the terminal from which you configure, monitor, and manage a GIGAswitch GS2000 module.
 The terminal operates as either a local or a remote console.
-Local consoles access only those modules on the hub to which the console is attached.
-Remote consoles can access modules located on both the hub to which the console is attached, as well as modules installed in other hubs on the network.
+Local consoles access only those modules where the console is attached to the console part of a GIGAswitch GS2000 module.
+Remote consoles can access modules located on the network.